harperreed/harper.blog/content/post/2002-06-12-yesterday_.md

 ---
-date: 2002-06-12T17:08:50Z
+date: 2002-06-12 17:08:50+00:00
-excerpt: "\"A person is being detained on information -- the value of which, the credibility of which, and the reliability of which, we don't know,\" - Donna Newman\r\n\r\nso I was listening to NPR the last night during dinner.. and they mentioned how some people were critical of the Bush administrations label of "
+excerpt: "\"A person is being detained on information -- the value of which, the credibility\
+  \ of which, and the reliability of which, we don't know,\" - Donna Newman\r\n\r\n\
+  so I was listening to NPR the last night during dinner.. and they mentioned how\
+  \ some people were critical of the Bush administrations label of "
+summary: "the blog post talks about the criticism towards the bush administration\
+  \ for labeling jose padilla as a combatant, mentioning how the administration is\
+  \ struggling to justify its actions post-september 11. there\u2019s some frustration\
+  \ about the us's international relations and a light-hearted note with some interesting\
+  \ links."
-tags: ["war","sites","video","fear","bush","security","politics","politic"]
+tags:
+- fear
+- war
+- Jose Padilla
+- security
+- politics
+- sites
+- politic
+- Bush administration
+- NPR
+- video
+- detention
+- bush
 title: yesterday.
 wordpress_id: 295
 wordpress_url: http://new.nata2.org/?p=295